the-casle/multistrand-py3.10/README.md

 * Justin Bois
 * Joseph Berleant
 * Joseph Schaeffer
+* Jake Kaslewicz        kasle001@umn.edu

-Questions should be directed to help@multistrand.org.
+Questions should be directed to help@multistrand.org or kasle001@umn.edu.
 Also see www.multistrand.org

 Frits Dannenberg, May 26rd, 2017